salesforce/dockerfile-image-update/README.md

   -u, --useratelimiting {true,false}
                          Use RateLimiting for throttling the number of PRs DFIU will cut over a period of time.
 Throttling works based on token-bucket algorithm.
 Defaults to false
   -d, --rateLimitDuration
-                         Rate Limit duration.
+                         Rate Limit duration specified in ISO-8601 duration format.
 Defaults to Duration.ofHours(1).
 (Considered only when -u/--useratelimiting is true)
   -r, --rateLimit        Maximum number of PRs to be sent per --rateLimitDuration.
 Defaults to 30.
 (Considered only when -u/--useratelimiting is true)
-  -t, --tokenAddingRate  Rate at which tokens are added in the bucket.
+  -t, --tokenAddingRate  Rate at which tokens are added in the bucket specified in ISO-8601 duration format.
 A token will be needed with every PR cut.
 Defaults to Duration.ofMinutes(2) i.e a token will be added every 2 mins in the bucket.
 (Considered only when -u/--useratelimiting is true)

 subcommands:
   Specify which feature to perform